astral-projects/gomoku-web/code/js/README.md

     - `public` - Contains the `index.html` and the `index.css` files;
     - `src`
         - `api` - Exposes generic modules to communicate with the API;
+        - `components` - Contains some React components used globally in the application;
         - `pages` - Contains the React components and pages used in the application;
         - `domain` - Contains the domain classes used in the application;
       - `services` - Contains the services used in the application, the media types used and the input and output